Security-Onion-Solutions/securityonion-docs/dns-anomaly-detection.rst

     echo "===================================="
     cat $SUSPECTS

-We've since changed Bro's default output to json (for faster Logstash parsing), so ``senatorhotchkiss`` on our mailing list updated the script, replacing ``bro-cut`` with ``jq`` as follows:
+We've since changed Zeek's default output to json (for faster Logstash parsing), so ``senatorhotchkiss`` on our mailing list updated the script, replacing ``bro-cut`` with ``jq`` as follows: